Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ---

 ## 3. Numerical Model
 In this study, Crank-Nicolson Finite Difference Method would be applied for the numerical implementation.
-Meanwhile, explanation of the numerical convergence and the accompanying program would be elabourated.
+Meanwhile, explanation of the numerical convergence and the accompanying program would be elaborated.
+For better understandings, please refer to "Measurement.py"

-### 3.1 Crank-Nicolson Finite Difference Method
+### 3.1 Program Logic

-### 3.2 Concepts of Convergence
+### 3.2 Variable Explanation

-### 3.3 Program Explanation
+### 3.3 Concepts of Convergence

 ---